Trevor Story Preview, Player Props: Red Sox vs. Astros

 Trevor Story At The Plate

-- Story is batting .206 with five doubles, a home run and four walks.
+- Story has five doubles, a home run and four walks while hitting .206.

-- He has hit a home run in one of 16 games, and in 1.5% of his plate appearances.

-- Story has picked up an RBI in two games this year, with multiple runs batted in once.
+- Story has picked up an RBI in two games this season, with multiple runs batted in once.

-- In four of 16 games this year, he has scored, including multiple runs once.
+- In four of 17 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.